 French 4 (Honors)

 French 4 Honors , “French language, literature and culture”, the continuation of French 3 Honors, is an advanced class that allows French students to continue to develop fluency in the four language skills: listening comprehension, reading comprehension, writing and speaking.
 French 4 honors provides extensive grammar review and exposes students to the key events and concepts of French culture and history.
 Our study in French literature is not limited to, and will range from the classical literature of Sartre to the contemporary work of Delphine de Vigan.
 Students enrolled in this course will be expected to read extensively.
 In addition, students will regularly write analytical, critical and comparative essays.
 Students must be able to express themselves at a written level appropriate to honors-level study.
 (Open to students who have completed French 3 (Honors) and French 3 with permission from the department chair.)

 French 5 (Honors): A Further Exploration of Literature

-This course is intended for students who have completed the AP language program and who have expressed an appreciation of French literature in previous courses.
+This course is intended for students who have completed French 4 Honors and who have expressed an appreciation of French literature in previous courses.
 Covering classic writings—from the poetry of Baudelaire to contemporary works of French speaking authors from Africa and the Caribbean—this course aims to refine the skills that are essential to enjoying and studying literature at an advanced level.
 This course prepares students for the study of French at the college level and, specifically, the college-level technique of close literary analysis.
-Placement is at the discretion of the department.
+This course requires intensive reading and writing in French.
+(Placement is at the discretion of the department chair.)

 French 5: The Francophone World